dapoalla/finease/SETUP_INSTRUCTIONS.md

 ### Step 1: Upload Files
 - Extract the package to your cPanel File Manager
-- Upload all files to your `public_html` directory
+- Upload all files to your `public_html` (web root)
 - Ensure all folders and files are properly uploaded

-### Step 2: Database Setup
+### Step 2: Start Setup Wizard
-Visit: `yourdomain.com/install.php`
+Visit: `yourdomain.com/install.php` (auto-redirects to the setup wizard)
 - Enter your database credentials
-- Follow the installation wizard
+- The wizard will create required tables automatically
 - Default login will be created: `admin` / `admin123`

-### Step 3: Run Migration
+### Step 3: Tables & Migration
-Visit: `yourdomain.com/migrate.php`

-This will create:
+- Fresh install: No separate migration step needed — tables are created in Step 2
+- Upgrading from older versions: Visit `yourdomain.com/migrate_v11b.php` to align schema

+Tables and schema created include:
-- ✅ All new tables (clients, bank_accounts, inventory, vat_records)
+- ✅ New tables (clients, bank_accounts, inventory, vat_records)
 - ✅ New columns for existing tables
 - ✅ Default bank accounts (Opay, Kuda, MoniePoint, etc.)
 - ✅ Updated invoice status enums

 ### Step 4: Complete Setup
-Visit: `yourdomain.com/setup/index.php`
-- Configure company information
+- Continue the wizard to configure company information
 - Set currency and tax preferences
 - Configure tithe rate (default 10%)
+- Create the admin account and finish

 ## 🎯 What's New in v1.1a